Vyral/base-template/_posts/2018-10-30-how-to-deal-with-stigmatized-marijuana-grow-properties.md

 {% include youtube.html %}

-Marijuana grow ops are still stigmatized in our area even though marijuana is now legal.
-Here is some helpful information on these types of homes and some tips for how to deal with buying and/or selling them.
+<p style="text-align: center;"><em>Marijuana grow ops are still stigmatized in our area even though marijuana is now legal.
+Here is some helpful information on these types of homes and some tips for how to deal with buying and/or selling them.</em></p>

 This week’s topic is going to be about stigmatized properties, particularly marijuana grow ops.
 Now that marijuana is legal in Canada, I wanted to talk about how this affects your real estate investments.